taylorc93/git-exercises/README.md

 1. List all of the branches (remote and local)

-2. Create a branch called advanced, make 2 commits, and merge it back with master.
-Be sure to take a look at the logs on master.
+2. Create a branch called advanced and make a commit on it.

+3. Push advanced out to a github repository.
+If this works, Github should say that you have 2 branches on your remote

+4. Merge advanced with master

-3. Delete advanced
+5. Delete advanced on both the local and remote repos.